 An online-only store only needs one stock.
 They only need to maintain in their inventory at any given time the amount they might possibly sell within the week—not more than 20-40 pairs, I imagine.
 The inventory requirements would certainly be less for smaller sites, too.
 The difference in inventory—1,000 to 40 pairs—is remarkable and certainly differs in cost.

 2) Interest Expense

 The primary expense traditional jewelry stores incur is financing their inventory.

-For a bricks and mortar jewelry store to have any kind of serious inventory of loose diamonds to offer real selection to their customers, they need to invest very large sums of money – several million dollars at least.
+For a bricks and mortar jewelry store to have any kind of serious inventory of loose diamonds to offer ample selection to their customers, they need to invest very large sums of money—several million dollars at least.

 The vast majority of bricks and mortar store owners don’t have that kind of cash, so these purchases need to be financed.
-Online-only stores simply don’t have this problem.
+In other words, they must purchase their inventory of diamonds and jewelry with interest.
+Online-only stores simply don’t have this problem or expense.

 3) Memo vs. Cash Prices

-There does exist another alternative to this overbearing interest expense, and that’s generally referred to in the diamond business as “memo” which is really just industry jargon for consignment.
+There is an alternative to the expensive option of interest and that’s generally referred to in the diamond business as “memo”—industry jargon for consignment.

-In this agreement, a wholesaler/manufacturer will give inventory to a store to work with.
+In such an agreement, a wholesaler or manufacturer will give inventory to a store to work with.
 The store will only receive an invoice for a diamond once it’s sold.
-Diamond manufacturers are obviously very reluctant to agree to such an arrangement for several reasons.
+Diamond manufacturers are reluctant to agree to such an arrangement for several reasons.